yclas/guides/docs/Widgets-overview-of-widgets.md

     On the page **buttons** enabling users to share the content in the social media will be available.

 -   **Pages**
-    Displays a banner with links to existing CMS pages ( check: [How to add pages](Content-Add-pages.md) )
+    Displays a banner with links to existing CMS pages. ( check: [How to add pages](Content-Add-pages.md) )

 -   **Contact**
     Shows a contact form in the ad pages so that potential buyers can contact the seller.